bengland2/une-stats/MAT150/normal_distribution.md

 # normality test

 To see if a sample or other vector of values is normally distributed, use the technique in textbook section 7.4.
-In example 7.17, to generate normal z-scores for a sample of egg weights, use:
+In example 7.17, to generate normal z-scores for a sample of egg weights, use the R code below for `normal_zscores` .

 ```

 egg_weights = c(53.04, 53.50, 52.53, 53.00, 53.07, 52.86, 52.66, 53.23, 53.26, 53.16)
 sorted_egg_weights = sort(egg_weights)
-sample_size = length(egg_weights)
-probability_step = 1/(sample_size)
-probability_values = seq(probability_step/2.0, 1, probability_step)
-inv_cdf_values = qnorm(probability_values)
+inv_cdf_values = normal_zscores(length(egg_weights))
 plot(sorted_egg_weights, inv_cdf_values,
      col='darkgreen',
      type='b',